Warini

 The approximate positions of some Germanic peoples reported by Graeco-Roman authors in the 1st century.
 Suevian peoples in red, and other Irminones in purple.

-The Varini, Warni or Warini were one or more Germanic peoples who originally lived in what is now northeastern Germany, near the Baltic Sea.
+The Warini, Warni or Varni were one or more Germanic peoples who originally lived in what is now northern Germany, near the Baltic Sea and North Sea.
+In Old English they were apparently called Wærnas.